 What quickly became apparent and was further ingrained over the years is that there is still a fundamental lack of understanding on the part of companies looking to outsource their sales requirements, and we were no different.
 Stereotypes of cheap or free labour are still widespread, and there are many companies still unsure whether there is even such a thing as a top performing B2B self-employed sales rep. I mean, why on earth would a successful sales agent not be able to find employment and command a large basic wage, right?
 And are they really so desperate for work that they are willing to work for free?

 The very first thing you need to understand is that self employed sales representatives choose to be in business for themselves.
 Every day they tell us they have a desire to work independently, have entrepreneurial drive and a passion to be in charge of their own destiny.
 This type of sales professional has absolutely no desire whatsoever to work for a company as an employee.

 We recently interviewed Keith Crispin, a self employed sales rep with over 30 years experience, and asked: “What was the reason you decided to become a self-employed/freelance sales agent?”
 To which he replied: “Several reasons really – certainly the desire to use my professional contacts to earn more, but also I like the freedom to be in charge of my own destiny.”

 Independent sales reps offer their expertise as a service.
 The same can be said of any service based company set up by any hardworking business minded entrepreneur.
 Think about a time that your company may have used the services of an independent accountant or legal professional where you paid on completion of services provided.
 These professionals aim to build a portfolio of companies they work with in exactly the same way that professional self employed sales agents do.

-So what do most independent sales reps look for in an opportunity?
+What do independent sales reps look for in an opportunity?